Virus leads New York to nix Democratic presidential primary

 Commissioner Andrew Spano said he worried about potentially forcing voters and poll workers to choose between their democratic duty and their health.
 While there will still be other offices on the ballot, Spano reasoned it made sense to give voters an opportunity to choose in contested races but not to “have anyone on the ballot just for the purposes of issues at a convention.”

 The results of the upcoming primary were largely symbolic since Sanders, a U.S. senator from Vermont, had already dropped out of the race, making Joe Biden the presumptive Democratic nominee.
-Still, the cancellation comes at a pivotal time for the former vice president, who is working to coalesce the support of progressives behind him — and could find those efforts complicated.
+Still, the cancellation comes at a pivotal time for the former vice president, who is working to coalesce progressives’ support behind him — and could find those efforts complicated.

 Sanders’ campaign had asked the commissioners not to cancel the primary, noting that it helped select delegates who help determine the party’s platform and rules.